 The Cola occupation of the country during the period 1017-1070 CE saw the establishment of many shrines dedicated to the worship of godheads of the Hindu Pantheon.
 Polonnaruwa having been their centre of administration for several decades, most of these shrines were founded within the capital itself.

 At least fourteen ruined monuments of this category were discovered by Bell during the first decade of the twentieth century.
 Recent excavations have exposed one more brick built devales including a one in the Alahana Parivena complex.
-It is possible that some of these monuments were founded in the thirteenth century, when yet another wave of invasion took place under Magha of Kaliga which ultimately saw the fall of the Polonnaruwa kingdom.
+It is possible that some of these monuments were founded in the thirteenth century when yet another wave of invasion took place under Magha of Kaliga which ultimately saw the fall of the Polonnaruwa kingdom.

-On to wall of this kovil, an inscription has been found and reads “Vanavan – Ma Devi – Eshwaram – Udeyiyar” meaning that this kovil is built in the memory of the queen of Mahamaharaja, the king of Soli kingdom (Senevirathne, 1998).
+On to wall of this kovil, an inscription has been found and reads “Vanavan – Ma Devi – Eshwaram – Udeyiyar” meaning that this kovil is built in memory of the queen of Mahamaharaja, the king of Soli kingdom (Senevirathne, 1998).

 The whole monument rises in stepped pyramidal form in three tiers topped by the octagonal dome.
 The dome possibly was capped by the ‘kalasa‘ which no longer exists.
 The full height of the vimana from the ground stands at 31ft 9in.
 The first roof was ornamented with domed cells (panjaras).

-The interior of the garbhagraha is 9ft 4 in square and rises to a height of 11ft 8in n hollow pyramidal form, having 23 courses of stone, which overlap one another at the four sides and finally united by a single capstone at a height of 17 ft4 in The inner chamber as usual, once contained the linga as the symbol of worship.
+The interior of the garbhagraha is 9ft 4 in square and rises to a height of 11ft 8in in hollow pyramidal form, having 23 courses of stone, which overlap one another at the four sides and are finally united by a single capstone at a height of 17 ft4 in The inner chamber as usual, once contained the linga as the symbol of worship.

 Hindu Shrines Discovered in the Ancient Polonnaruwa Kingdom